subvertnormality/mosaic/README.md

 You can also adjust the rate of the global scale track and set its length independently of other channels, enabling chord progressions that extend beyond a single pattern.
 This feature offers substantial flexibility for crafting intricate chord progressions and varying patterns.

 To return to the channel edit page, press any of the channel buttons at the top of the grid.

+#### Clocks and swing

+You can easily adjust the tempo of your entire composition directly from the song sequencer page on your Norns screen.
+Each sequence can have its own tempo, allowing for varied pacing throughout your composition.
+Furthermore, you can manage clock division and multiplication for individual channels via the channel editor page in the Norns menu.
+This feature enables each channel to operate on independent timings, which is perfect for creating complex polyrhythms and other intricate rhythmic patterns.

+Additionally, adding swing to each channel allows you to shift notes off the grid, giving your music a more human, less mechanically precise feel.
+This can be particularly effective in genres like jazz or funk, where a looser, more organic rhythm is often desirable.

+#### Channel length

+Channels in your sequencer can be customized to range from 1 to 64 steps in length, and each channel can be adjusted independently, including the global scale pattern.
+This feature allows for intricate layering and timing variations within your compositions.

+To adjust the length of a channel, you need to specify the start and end points.
+Hold down the button corresponding to the start step in the channel editor.
+While holding it, press the button for the desired end step.
+The active range of the channel will be indicated by buttons that appear slightly brighter than the others.

+The behavior of the sequencer when handling patterns of different lengths can also be tailored to your needs.
+Navigate to the Norns param pages where you can find various [options](#options) that determine how the sequencer manages channels with differing lengths.

 ##### Transposition